robertfmurdock/team-solar-system/SquadContract.md

 Squad Elasticity Scale
 ----------------------

-0 - No chance is possible for the squad currently - the Squad needs time to gel
+0 - No change is possible for the squad currently - the Squad needs time to gel

 1 - The Squad can handle one new member *or* one member rotation.